-While neither cash nor digital peer-to-peer transactions are regulated, comprehensive regulation of third-party intermediaries in both the traditional financial system and digital asset ecosystem allows law enforcement to prevent and disrupt illicit activity like money laundering and terrorist financing (as explored further in Section Five).
-For example, AML/CFT regulations require that traditional financial institutions like banks and stock exchanges identify their customers (commonly known as Know Your Customer (KYC) requirements) and comply with financial surveillance requirements like the submission of suspicious activity reports (SARs).
-In effect, as soon as the asset, e.g. cash, is handed over to a third-party financial institution is legally obligated to collect comprehensive information about the individual and the assets.
+While neither cash nor digital peer-to-peer transactions are regulated, comprehensive regulation of third-party intermediaries in both the traditional financial system and digital asset ecosystem allows law enforcement to prevent and disrupt illicit activity like money laundering and terrorist financing.
+For example, AML/CFT regulations require that traditional financial institutions like banks and stock exchanges identify their customers (commonly known as know your customer (KYC) requirements) and comply with financial surveillance requirements like the submission of suspicious activity reports (SARs).
+In effect, as soon as the asset, e.g. cash, is handed over to a third-party financial institution, comprehensive financial regulation and surveillance enters force.
+The financial institution is legally obligated to collect comprehensive information about the individual and the assets.
 The same is true in the digital asset ecosystem.
 The moment an individual's digital asset "touches" a third-party VASP, like a hosted wallet provider or a custodial exchange, that third-party-being a "regulated entity" subject to AML/CFT requirements-is responsible for collecting the same information and compliance with the same rules and regulations as traditional money transmitters.

-As in the traditional financial sector, the interaction between the peer-to-peer ecosystem and regulated cryptocurrency ecosystem "balances" competing policy priorities of protecting individuals' financial privacy and autonomy while preemptively surveilling the majority of financial activity to prevent unwanted activity.
+As in the traditional financial sector, the interaction between the peer-to-peer ecosystem and regulated cryptocurrency ecosystem "balances" the competing policy priorities of protecting individuals' financial privacy and autonomy while preemptively surveilling the majority of financial activity to prevent unwanted activity.
 Indeed, the interaction between the two ecosystems ensures that the risks posed by peer-to-peer transactions are limited while the societal utility they provide is maintained.